Who would think being black in Latin America whilst traveling was a thing?

 What is there to learn in Latin America?

-I started this quest in Jamaica where my ancestors reside, which according to the statistics isn’t one of the safest countries in Central America but, for me, a familiar place to start my research.
+I started this quest in Jamaica (where my ancestors reside), which according to the statistics isn’t one of the safest countries in Central America region but, for me, a familiar place to start my research and go deeper in history.

 This page should now have explained why I feel there’s a lot to learn about the history of Africans in Latin America.